gottfried-github/e-commerce-mongo/readme.md

 All the logic having to do directly with mongoDB api and query language is contained in the [`store.js`](/src/product/store.js) files and in helpers such as [validateObjectId](https://github.com/gottfried-github/e-commerce-mongo/blob/7504297e2251e9521820cb6722d9a3132c805f05/src/helpers.js#L30) and [containsId](https://github.com/gottfried-github/e-commerce-mongo/blob/7504297e2251e9521820cb6722d9a3132c805f05/src/helpers.js#L43).
 The [controllers](/src/product/controllers.js) solve logistics between the storage layer and id validation and map the output of storage to the output interface.

 # Tests
+I covered most of the store functions with integration tests, using a test database to verify the behavior of the functions.

+I also covered the controllers with unit tests, but those are outdated.
+See [Legacy](#legacy).

+## Running the tests
+To set up testing environment, follow these instructions.

+### 1. Preparations
+If you have the `data_test` directory, then skip this step.

+`./test.init.sh`

+### 2. Init database
+If you have already run this command in the past, then skip this step.

+`docker compose -f test.init-db.docker-compose.yml up --build`

+Wait a few moments to make sure the script has connected to the database and initialized it (you should see `mongosh` logs from the `init` container in the stdout).
+Then you can interrupt (`CTRL+c`).

+### 3. Execute migrations (up)
+#### Prepare `package.json`
+Temporarily remove the `"type": "module"` declaration from `package.json` [`1`].

+#### Run the commands
+1. `docker compose -f test.run.docker-compose.yml run node bash`

+Inside the running container:

+2. `/base/e-commerce-mongo/test.migrations-up.sh`

+#### Undo changes to `package.json`
+Put the `"type": "module"` declaration back into `package.json`

+### 4. Run the tests
+If you have the container running from `1` in the previous section, then skip this step:

+1. `docker compose -f test.run.docker-compose.yml run node bash`

+Inside the running container:

+2. `cd /base/e-commerce-mongo && npm run test:store`

+### 5. After testing, clean up the environment
+We need to unwind the migrations.
+We're going to use `migrate-mongo`, so we need to temporarily remove the `"type": "module"` declaration from `package.json` again, as we did in [`2`](2.-init-database).

+Now, if you have the container running from the [previous steps](4.-run-the-tests), you can skip this step:

+1. `docker compose -f test.run.docker-compose.yml run bash`

+Inside the running container, run this until all migrations are migrated down:

+`/e-commerce-mongo/test.migrations-down.sh`

+## Legacy
 All the controllers are unit tested as well as the validation functions.

 Test product controllers: `npm run test:product-controllers`